 - Is there a budget for ongoing support and maintenance?

-- What is the online marketing budget for the next 6 months?
+- What is the digital marketing budget for the next 6 months?

 The look and feel of the new website